 “I’m drunk and have lost my keys.
 I believe they’re in my pocket, please take them at my knees.”

 Gogo’s uncle and my dad met only one time.
 They argued about politics and then shook hands and agreed, silently, that they should never meet again.
 Gogo’s uncle was a surprisingly liberal man when it came to politics.
-And he was so very staunch in his beliefs that it became clear very quickly there was no use talking to him.
+And he was so very staunch in his beliefs that it became clear very quickly there was no use talking to him at all.

 My father told my mother this at dinner.

-Then they both looked at me, and then looked over at Gogo, who was over for the meal (and, little did they know, for the night), with a sort of sad look that I still can’t decide the meaning of.
+Then they both looked at me, and then looked over at Gogo, who was over for the meal (and for the night, though they didn’t know that), with a sort of sad look that I still can’t decide the meaning of.
 Was it sadness?
 For Gogo stuck with him?
 Worry?
 They always were worried about the future, and they told me so.
 Worried about jobs and the climate and the direction the country was headed, and still is.
-They looked at us in the way that only parents can, and perhaps even they didn’t know exactly what it meant – just a deep-rooted feeling from somewhere in their stomachs over mom’s mashed potatoes and peas.
+They looked at us in the way that only parents can, and perhaps even they didn’t know exactly what it meant – just a deep-rooted feeling from somewhere in their stomachs over mom’s mashed potatoes and turkey and peas.

 Gogo hated her uncle.
 She said as much, but only in her sleep.
-When I asked her about it during waking hours, she denied it, said she was indifferent “…he’s like any guardian, right?” and refused to talk any more about it.
+When I asked her about it during waking hours, she denied it, said she was indifferent “…he’s like any guardian, right?
+They’re all confused” and refused to talk any more about it.
 And then, at night, beneath the covers, she would call out or whisper, her eyes still closed, all of the things she wouldn’t say to me when the sun was out.

 I was her escape.
 This much I knew.
-And I was happy to be just so and nothing more.
+And I was happy to be that and nothing more.

-It wasn’t that he told her she couldn’t do something.
-That happens often, and to almost everyone, in every country.
-It wasn’t just that he told her she couldn’t be something, either, for while that does certainly limit a young girl’s ambition, and damage her resolve, Gogo was the sort that didn’t listen to the opinions of others, didn’t care anyway, decided to work harder, and did.
+It wasn’t just that he told her she couldn’t do something.
+That happens often, and to almost everyone.
+It wasn’t just that he told her she couldn’t be something, either, for while that does certainly limit a girl’s ambition and resolve, Gogo was the sort that didn’t listen to the opinions of others; didn’t care anyway; decided to work harder, and did.

-He never touched her, not physically, or inappropriately, at least, I should say, as he was not that type of villain.
+He never touched her, not physically, or in an inappropriate way, at least.
+He was not that type of villain.

-He was simply so unaware, tone deaf, and self-centered that he never once realized how his actions, and his lack-of-action, affected her.
+He was simply unaware.
+Tone deaf.
+Self-centered that he never once realized how his actions, and his lack-of-action, affected her.
 And, as she grew older, she came to see others the way he saw her: As faceless, devoid of anything that didn’t directly benefit or aid in her goals.
-As mostly nothing.
+As nothing more than a shape.
 As talking and eating, yes, but nothing else.

 Her uncle put their house on the river up for sale the moment she turned 18 and left for college at Cambridge.
 I never saw her again after she left for school; she never called or wrote.
 I never saw him again either, though I didn’t need to.

-During an especially wild storm a few years (give or take) later the river rose so much, and the winds blew so hard, that the house shook and wobbled and then collapsed completely into the mud of the river bank.
-And there the pieces of it, of her bedroom, of the so-quiet kitchen, of the living room windows, still sit today.
+During a terrible storm a few years later the river rose so much, and the winds blew so hard, that the house shook and shivered and then collapsed completely into the mud on the river bank.
+And there the pieces of it, of her bedroom, of the so-quiet kitchen, of the living room windows, still sit in ruins today.
 No one bought it.
 No one will until they clear it away for good.